Psychology

 - 1

-PS 101 Introduction to Psychological Science is not waived for AP or IB psychology credit.
+PS 101 Introduction to Psychological Science is waived for AP Psychology exam scores of 4 or 5 and IB Psychology exam scores of 5, 6, or 7.

 - 2

-A maximum of 5 credits taken on a satisfactory/unsatisfactory basis may count toward the major, including PS 102 Colloquium in Psychological Science, PS 329 Clinical Psychology Field Experience, and PS 399 Professional Internship in Psychology.
-None of the required core courses or any 300-level psychology courses except PS 102 Colloquium in Psychological Science, PS 329 Clinical Psychology Field Experience, PS 371 Independent Study in Psychology, PS 373 Research Independent Study in Psychology, and PS 399 Professional Internship in Psychology fulfilling the major may be taken on an S/U basis.
+A maximum of 6 credits taken on a satisfactory/unsatisfactory basis may count toward the major.
+Students must take PS 102 Colloquium in Psychological Science (1 credit) and PS 365 Senior Coda: Rethinking Psychology (1 credit) which are only offered S/U, and can only take 3 additional credits S/U to count toward the major (for a total of 5).
+None of the required core courses or any 300-level psychology courses except PS 329 Clinical Psychology Field Experience, PS 371 Independent Study in Psychology, PS 373 Research Independent Study in Psychology, and PS 399 Professional Internship in Psychology fulfilling the major may be taken on an S/U basis.
 The grade-point average for the courses presented toward the major must meet the minimum of 2.000.
 Of these courses, only one course may have been completed with a grade of D.

 - 3